stfc/PSyclone/tutorial/training/2.14-openacc/README.md

 FATAL ERROR: data in update host clause was not found on device 1: name=field%data(:,:)
 Even if I renamed 'field' in 'current' in output_field, I get the same message :(

+Additional issue, nvfortran does not support iargc(), so gol.f90 needs to be modified as well :(